Although many people may consider all wood varnishes the same, there are substantial differences based on the material to which it will be applied.

 Although most people may associate varnish with wood finishing, it can be applied to a variety of materials to protect the surface and for aesthetic reasons as well.

-For getting the best results, you should be in a well-ventilated room that is from 70 to 75 degrees F.
+To get the best results, you should be in a well-ventilated room that is from 70 to 75 degrees F.

 This will help the varnish to cure properly.
 Before you apply the varnish, a sealer coat will need to be applied.